-Hermann Goring Division Uniforms:
+Hermann Goring Division:

 Luftwaffe Jager / Rifle Regiment, Hermann Goring Division:

 This Jager or Private belongs to one of the Rifle Regiments of the Hermann Goring Division.
 The white-collar tab insignia, a divisional identifier the Jagergurn piping the branch identifiers.
-The divisional cuff title is worn on the sleeve of the Fliegerbluse which at this point of the war has become the LW uniform of choice for all personnel.
+The divisional cuff title is worn on the sleeve of the Fliegerbluse, which at this point of the war has become the LW uniform of choice for all personnel.

 This Jager has seen action, as shown by the LW Ground Combat Badge, just newly awarded.
-With his Fleigerbluse he wears standard M37 service trousers.
-Through the various photoshoots over the years, and this being one of the older ones in the collection, Both single and double-button / Blue-gray wool, M43 caps have been used and these 2 are similar and should be shown here.
+With his Fleigerbluse, he wears standard M37 service trousers.
+Through the various photoshoots over the years, and this being one of the older ones in the collection, Both single and double-button / Blue-gray wool, M43 caps have been used, and these 2 are similar and should be shown here.

-He is a veteran, and wears the standard issue Panzer uniform in the Heer cut, with LW insignia applied.
-The white Waffenfarbe is worn only by the HG Division which is also authorized a cuff title, this being the final pattern of the Hermann Goring Division in Latin lettering and is of officer quality.
-Probably joining the LW after the war began he is representing the period around 1944.
+This Lieutenant has just rejoined the Panzer Rgt... after officer training.
+He has been promoted through the ranks and still maintains his NCO visor cap with officer grade insignia applied as a "crusher."
+He is a veteran and wears the standard issue Panzer uniform in the Heer cut, with LW insignia applied.
+The white Waffenfarbe is worn only by the HG Division, which is also authorized a cuff title, this being the final pattern of the Hermann Goring Division in Latin lettering and is of officer quality.
+Probably joining the LW after the war began, he is representing the period around 1944.

-He has been awarded both the Iron Cross I & II Class for demonstrating leadership in combat.
+He has been awarded both the Iron Cross I & II classes for demonstrating leadership in combat.
 He has won the Luftwaffe Tank Assault Badge and the Black Wound Badge.
 With his tunic, he wears the standard Panzer trousers with either lace-up or marching boots.
-Underneath, he wears a standard LW shirt which is worn with a tie or with a Knight's Cross which he may well win before the end of the conflict.
+Underneath, he wears a standard LW shirt, which is worn with a tie or with a Knight's Cross, which he may well win before the end of the conflict.
+The shirt has an officer-quality eagle attached and, with the addition of shoulder boards and medal loops, can be used, when permitted, as an outer garment.
+(Note: The Knights Cross was not in the photo shoot).
+The fellows in the period photos wear dark gray or black shirts under their Panzer Jackets, whereas in our photoshoot, a gray scarf is worn over the shirt.

 Oberfeldwebel, II./ Fallschirm-Panzer Regiment “Hermann Göring” Fallschirm-Panzer-Division 1.
 “Hermann Göring” 1943:

-Fallschirm-Panzer-Division “Hermann Göring” has a lineage in the Landspolizeigruppe Wecke z.b.V. which was a special purpose state police group under Göring’s personal command in 1933.
+Fallschirm-Panzer-Division “Hermann Göring” has a lineage in the Landspolizeigruppe Wecke z.b.V. which was a special purpose state police group under Göring’s command in 1933.
 In 1935, Göring was promoted to command of the Luftwaffe and ordered the unit transferred to the Luftwaffe, renaming it Regiment General Göring in September 1935.

 The regiment saw action around the areas of Radziechów, Kyiv, and Bryansk.
-In July 1942 the regiment was upgraded to brigade status, and then to full Panzer division in October 1942.
+In July 1942, the regiment was upgraded to brigade status, and then to a full Panzer division in October 1942.
 While the division was in formation, the Second Battle of El Alamein forced Field Marshal Erwin Rommel's Afrika Korps to retreat to Tunisia.
 The division was sent to Tunisia piecemeal, where it eventually surrendered with the rest of Panzer Armee Afrika.

 The reformed division was designated Fallschirm-Panzer-Division “Hermann Göring” and sent to Sicily.
 After the Allied invasion of Sicily was launched on 10 July 1943, the division was engaged at Gela and Centuripe, retreating to Messina afterward, and then to southern Italy.